phlex-ruby/phlex.fun/components/fragments.md

+---
+title: Fragments and selective rendering in Phlex
+---

 # Fragments <Badge type="tip" text="experimental" />

 The `fragment` helper allows you to define named template fragments which can be targeted while rendering.